-We admit, willingly, that we’re foodies and we love to taste the richness of local food whenever we’re on the road.
+We admit, willingly, that we’re foodies (you who have read our blog probably guessed this already) and we love to taste the richness of the local food whenever we’re on the road.
 It doesn’t in any way have to be fancy dining, although we do that too, sometimes.
 We present here some of our most excellent food experiences around the globe.

 FOOD CITY ANTIGUA, GUATEMALA

 The city of Antigua in southern Guatemala is a natural goal for tourists.
 The low houses, the cobblestone streets, the bustling life and culture, all that’s attractive really, is here.
 Add to that a high level of gastronomy and a number of excellent restaurants, more than in any other city that we visited during our three weeks in Guatemala.

 If you’re into mexican food, the tacos and the fajitas etc we strongly recommend Fridas on 5e Avenida Norte.
 A hip, crowded and fun place with the best mex food and a jolly bar.

 For a more developed gourmet experience, Panza Verde is a must.
 Hiding behind a minimalistic entrance on a badly lit street south of the city centre this restaurant unveils a grand and stylish place.
 We’re seated by a pool, surrounded by old vaults and lush greenery.
 The food is sublime.

 Lastly, if you feel like resting your legs in the company of a cured meat plate and a fresh local IPA, head to Antigua Brewing Co. just a block or two north of Parque Central.
 If the wheather is sunny, climb up to the roof terrace!

 Link to Antigua Brewing Co. here.